 Cabinet Cards, introduced in 1864 by a British studio called Windsor & Bridge, were a larger and more refined version of the Carte de Visite.
 Printed on card stock and typically 4 ½” x 6 ½” in size, they were more durable than other paper types and were frequently displayed in cabinets or bookcases.
 By the early 1880s Cabinet Cards had nearly replaced all CDVs, and were the dominant portrait format until the end of the century.
 Cabinet Cards were popular in the US from 1870 to 1900 and were rarely seen after 1906.

-While knowing the history of photography may help you identify your old family photos, knowing an ancestor’s story is what breathes life into your family history.
+While learning about the history of photography may help you identify your old family photos, knowing an ancestor’s story is what brings your family history to life.

 ~ Legacy Videos ~

-Here at Family Line Video, we produce Legacy Videos, modern-day memoirs that weave filmed interviews together with family photos, documents, maps and other memorabilia.
+Here at Family Line Video, we produce Legacy Videos, modern-day memoirs that weave a filmed (or Zoom) interview together with family photos, documents, maps and other memorabilia.
 The result is a beautiful “Moving Portrait” capturing your loved one as they recount their life story, family history and memories – a gift your family will treasure for generations to come.

 To learn more about Legacy Videos, visit FamilyLineVideo.com.